facebook/ristretto255-js/README.md

   ristretto255 as well as operations over the scalars for that group,

 * [ristretto.min.js](./ristretto.min.js) is a minified variant of `ristretto.js`
-  identical to it in functionality, this file is ship-ready,
+  identical to it in functionality; this file is ship-ready,

 * [ristretto.benchmarks.html](./ristretto.benchmarks.html) shows an example of
   usage for all the exported functions.
 This file can be opened in the browser